Faculty Scholars Program

 Chronic itch is a debilitating condition with few treatment options.
 Through her research on the molecular mechanisms that drive pain and itchiness, Diana Bautista is examining the ways that skin cells, immune cells, and sensory neurons interact to trigger eczema and other inflammatory diseases.

-Edward Boyden, PhD HHMI-Simons Faculty Scholar / 2016–Present Massachusetts Institute of Technology
+Edward Boyden, PhD HHMI-Simons Faculty Scholar / 2016–2020 Massachusetts Institute of Technology

 Edward Boyden is developing a strategy called expansion microscopy to capture images of complicated biological systems such as brain circuits and tumors.
 Tissue samples expand when combined with a polymer that swells on contact with water, allowing him to physically magnify their structures.
 In the future, this method could be applied at even smaller scales to view proteins, DNA, and RNA.